eolesinski/poliscipy/docs/installation.md

 This method is particularly helpful if you are working in a conda-based environment, as it will also manage dependencies more efficiently.

-## Option 3: Installing Directly from Git (For the Latest Version)
+## Option 3: Installing Directly from Source (For the Latest Version)

-If you would like to get the most up-to-date version of PoliSciPy (which may include the latest bug fixes, features, or improvements), you can install it directly from the Git repository.
-This method is especially useful if you want to contribute to development or try out new or experimental features.
+If you would like to get the most up-to-date version of PoliSciPy (which may include the latest bug fixes, features, or improvements), you can install it directly from its GitHub repository.
+This method is especially useful if you would like to contribute to development or try out new/experimental features.

-To install PoliSciPy directly from Git, run the following commands:
+To install PoliSciPy directly from source, run the following commands:

-Clone the repository:
+1. Clone the repository:
 ```
 git clone https://github.com/username/poliscipy.git
 ```

-Navigate to the repository folder:
+2. Navigate to the repository folder:
 ```
 cd poliscipy
 ```

-Install the package using pip:
+3. Install the package using pip:
 ```
 pip install .
 ```

 This will install PoliSciPy from the latest version in the repository.

+---

 ## Dependencies

-PoliSciPy requires the following libraries to function properly:
+PoliSciPy requires the following libraries to work correctly:

 - **GeoPandas:** Used for handling geospatial data.
 - **Matplotlib:** Used for creating static, animated, and interactive plots.